 Attendance is monitored electronically.
-To help ease the administrative strain of deviating from this system, attendance is only give to students who scan into chapel using their student ID cards.
+To help ease the administrative strain of deviating from this system, attendance is only given to students who utilize the phone app.
 Students who are more than 10 minutes late will not receive credit.
 Students who leave early for unauthorized reasons will not receive credit.
-If a student has lost their ID card, they must have a new ID made from the Student Life Office for \$15.
-Out of respect to the wider community, students and faculty are asked to turn off cell phones and computers for the duration of the service.
-The use of such items during a chapel service will result in a loss of chapel credit.

 Students are responsible for ensuring that they meet this chapel requirement.
-You can check your chapel attendance credits on you mySterling account.
+You can check your chapel attendance credits on you MySterling account.
 Students are strongly encouraged to use this resource to keep track of their chapel credits.